gradientinstitute/aboleth/docs/tutorials/some_regressors.rst

     Bayesian linear regression, R-square :math:`\approx 0`.

 What's the point of going to all this effort implementing the ELBO over just the ridge regression?
-Well a few reasons, firstly we can use this objective to estimate the parameters :math:`\sigma~\&~\lambda` (this is called empirical Bayes, see [2]_ Section 3.5 for a good explanation).
-Secondly, since we have a posterior distribution over :math:`w`, we can get a distribution over predictions of the latent function, :math:`f` -- samples from which we can see in the above figure.
+Well, since we have a posterior distribution over :math:`w`, we can get a distribution over predictions of the latent function, :math:`f` -- samples from which we can see in the above figure.
 This tells us how confident out model is in its predictions.
 This will come in handy later with some of the more complex models.

 .. note::